Bird Flu Outbreaks: Understanding the Risks and How to Protect Yourself

 “I don’t think there’s a direct impact on people at this point, other than, potentially, increased prices of poultry,” Dr. Liu says.

-Some diseases do spread from animals to humans, but it’s very unlikely for bird flu.
+Some diseases do spread from animals to humans, but it’s unlikely for bird flu.
 CDC, FDA are partnering to expand testing, prevention efforts, and treatments including vaccine development.
+Increased testing will be necessary to monitor for any person-to-person transmission which would be more concerning.

-Recently, people who got bird flu had close contact with dairy cows.
+Some people who have gotten bird flu had close contact with dairy cows.
 Most workers on poultry and dairy farms don’t contract bird flu.
 Basic personal protective equipment like gloves and washing hands with soap and water can protect agriculture workers.

 Should People Change Their Habits Because of Bird Flu?

-At this point, bird flu hasn’t affected anyone who doesn’t work with farm animals.
+At this point, bird flu has only affected one person in the U.S. who doesn’t work with farm animals.
 You shouldn’t need to act differently to reduce your risk.

 You can still do all of the following activities: